-The British Virgin Islands has a legislative framework in place to enforce the requirements in a manner that is largely consistent with the CRS and its Commentary.
-However, deficiencies have been identified.
-More specifically, the British Virgin Islands' legislative framework:
+The Netherlands has a legislative framework in place to enforce the requirements in a manner that is largely consistent with the CRS and its Commentary.
+However, a deficiency has been identified.
+More specifically, the Netherlands' legislative framework does not include rules to prevent Financial Institutions, persons or intermediaries from adopting practices intended to circumvent the due diligence and reporting procedures.
+This is a key element of the required enforcement framework and is therefore material to the proper functioning of the AEOI Standard.